 - icing sugar (powdered sugar) for dusting, optional

 For the pastry:

 Mix the dry ingredients together in a bowl.
 Chop the cold butter into small pieces and rub into the dry ingredients (if you have a food processor, you can pulse this all together).
-When you get a mixture that resembles breadcrumbs, add the egg and vanilla essence and knead until the mixture comes together.
+When you get a mixture that resembles breadcrumbs, add the egg and lemon zest and knead until the mixture comes together.
 Don’t over do it.
 Wrap in plastic wrap and set aside to rest while you prepare the filling.

 For the filling:

 Start on Thursday night.
-Heat the whole grains in a saucepan over medium heat with the butter, milk and lemon rind.
+Heat the wheat berries in a saucepan over medium heat with the butter, milk and lemon rind.
 Bring it to a boil gently and stir for about ten minutes or until it becomes thick like porridge.
 Turn into a large bowl and let cool.
 If you are using uncooked grains, you will need to cook them first in water before doing this step.

 Roll out about two thirds of the pastry and place in a greased springform tin (about 28cm diameter).
 Cut off any overhang and add to the remaining pastry, roll out again and with a pastry wheel (a crimper, the one that makes ruffled edges is best), cut long strips about an inch or 2cm wide.

 Once the grain mixture is cooled and the ricotta mixture is rested, fold these together with the finely chopped candied citrus.
 Fill the pastry base with this mixture and even out the borders of the pastry to the level of the mixture.
 Now add your lattice top – it’s really important that the criss-cross of your lattice creates a diamond shape, not a square – it just won’t look right!
 Press the lattice strips to the edge of the pastry very gently, they will be floating delicately on top of the filling at this stage.
 You can brush the lattice gently with some beaten egg to make it shiny.